Carsten De Dreu

 Other Publications:

-• De Dreu, C.K.W. (in press).
-Social conflict: the emergence and consequences of struggle and negotiation.
-In S.T.
-Fiske, D.T Gilbert, & G. Lindzey (Eds.).
-Handbook of Social Psychology (5th edition).
+• De Dreu, C. K. W. (2010).
+Social conflict: The emergence and consequences of struggle and negotiation.
+In S. T. Fiske, D. T Gilbert, & G. Lindzey (Eds.), Handbook of Social Psychology (5th ed.).
 New York: Wiley.

 • De Dreu, C. K. W., & Carnevale, P. J. D. (2003).
 Motivational bases for information processing and strategic choice in conflict and negotiation.
 In M.P.
 Zanna (Ed.), Advances in Experimental Social Psychology (Vol. 35, pp. 235 -291).
 New York: Academic Press.